christianversloot/machine-learning-articles/tutorial-how-to-deploy-your-convnet-classifier-with-keras-and-fastapi.md

 # Define the main route
 @app.get('/')
 def root_route():
-  return { 'error': 'Use GET /prediction instead of the root route!' }
+  return { 'error': 'Use POST /prediction instead of the root route!' }
 ```

 It simply tells people to use the correct route.